YulongBonjour/BrainCLIP/README.md

 # BrainCLIP: Bridging Brain and Visual-Linguistic Representation Via CLIP for Generic Natural Visual Stimulus Decoding
 # News
   * 2023-09-16 GOD annotations are released.

+# Data License
+The Datasets are provided to You under the terms of the Creative Commons Attribution-NonCommercialShareAlike 4.0 International Public License (“CC BY-NC-SA 4.0”).
+The CC BY-NC-SA 4.0 may be accessed at https://creativecommons.org/licenses/bync-sa/4.0/legalcode.
+This dataset is used only for noncommercial purposes such as academic research, teaching, or scientific publications
 # Citation
 ```
 @article{liu2023brainclip,